|

 METHOD for Marinara:

-- In a 10 or 12 inch open skillet, sauté the garlic in the olive oil over medium
+- In a 10 or 12 inch open skillet, sauté the garlic in the olive oil over medium heat just until golden (being careful no tot burn it); discard the garlic.

+- Remove the pan from the flame.
 Put the plum tomatoes into the pan and break them coarsely with a fork (or add crushed tomatoes, if using them).

-- Add the seasonings and herbs and return to low heat,
+- Add the seasonings and herbs and return to low heat, simmering for 20 minutes.

-TIPS: This sauce can be used in many other recipes such as Eggplant
+TIPS: This sauce can be used in many other recipes such as Eggplant Parmigiana, Rigatoni alla Norma and Pizza.
+For a more intense garlic

-For a more intense garlic flavor, the garlic cloves may be minced and left in the sauce.
+flavor, the garlic cloves may be minced and left in the sauce.

 METHOD for Shrimp Marinara:

-Add one pound of linguini, stir, bring back to a boil, and cook according to package directions.
+- Bring 6 quarts of water, to which 2 tablespoons of salt has been added, to a boil.
+Add one pound of linguini, stir, bring back to a boil, and cook

-of fresh or frozen (defrosted) shrimp that has been cleaned and deveined to the marinara sauce and simmer
+- Five minutes before the pasta is al dente add 1 pound of fresh or frozen (defrosted) shrimp that has been cleaned and deveined to the marinara sauce and

-DO NOT OVERCOOK THE SHRIMP.
+simmer DO NOT OVERCOOK THE SHRIMP.

+- Drain the pasta.
 Add the pasta to the marinara and shrimp sauce and garnish with fresh minced parsley.
 Serve immediately.

 |